 Count of PIF Not Providing Cosmetic Damage on Siding– Count of policies in force as of Dec.
 31 that do not provide coverage for damage to siding that affects only the appearance and not the function of the siding.

 Count of PIF or Endorsements with Earthquake Coverage – Total number of policies in force or endorsements as of Dec.
 31 that provide coverage for claims relating to an earthquake event.
 Only include policies or endorsements where the earthquake premium is explicitly rated and priced.
+Earthquake Loss Assessment Condo policies should not be included in this count.

 Aggregate Premium for Earthquake Coverage – Total sum of written premium for the earthquake coverage portion of a policy or endorsement.